 The colors used for the color palettes are part of ParaView's settings.
-You can see and set all of these colors in the Edit \rightarrow Settings (ParaView \rightarrow Preferences on the Mac) under the Color Palette tab.
-You can also get to the color palette settings by clicking on the color palette button \mathfrak{P} and selecting
+You can see and set all of these colors in the Edit $\rightarrow$ Settings (ParaView $\rightarrow$ Preferences on the Mac) under the Color Palette tab.
+You can also get to the color palette settings by clicking on the color palette button $\mathfrak{P}$ and selecting the Edit Current Palette... button.

-Now is a good time to note the undo \triangleright and redo \triangleright buttons in the toolbar.
+Now is a good time to note the undo $\triangleright$ and redo $\triangleright$ buttons in the toolbar.
 Visualizing your data is often an exploratory process, and it is often helpful to revert back to a previous state.
 You can even undo back to the point before your data were created and redo again.